1 Corinthians 10 Lesson

 The Apostle Paul wrote about this in his letter to the Romans:

-John expanded on this thought in his first epistle:
+John expands on this thought in his first epistle:

-How comforting it is to have a loving Father that is waiting for us to return to Him so that we can be saved!
+How comforting it is to have a loving Father who is waiting for us to return to Him so that we can be saved!

 We can take great comfort in the following words, also from John's first epistle: